-When a single girl from Eastern Europe goes to the USA to study, she has to face certain assumptions made about green cards, marriages of convenience, and other things no one prepared her for.
-Culture shock comes in many shapes and sizes, and graduate school orientations never tell you what “the L word” really stands for…
+A single girl from Eastern Europe goes to the USA to study, she faces assumptions made about green cards, marriages of convenience, and other things she was unprepared for.

 - What is a ‘marriage of convenience’ and why do people think it is beneficial for an immigrant?